 Presenter: Daniel Bruns, PsyD FAPA

-The MIR is a standardized measure intended for the biopsychosocial assessment of medical patients suffering from pain or injury.
+The Medical Intervention Risk Report is a standardized measure intended for the biopsychosocial assessment of medical patients suffering from pain or injury.
 The MIR is published by Pearson Assessments

 Date: Jan 11, 2017